It is the sixth indoor title in program history for the men

 International Coaching Career/U.S. Olympic Team

-Dennis has been involved on the national and international track and field scenes for quite some time, highlighted by the appointment as the head coach of the U.S. women's national team at the 2000 Sydney Olympic Games.
+Dennis has been involved on the national and international track and field scene for quite some time, highlighted by an appointment as the head coach of the U.S. women's national team at the 2000 Sydney Olympic Games.
 Prior to her Olympic coaching duties with Team USA, Dennis was an assistant coach of U.S. national teams at the 1995 World Championships in Gotteberg, Sweden; the 1991 Pan American Games in Havana, Cuba; and the 1989 World University Championships in Duisburg, Germany.

 In addition, Dennis is also a member of the USA Track & Field International Competition Committee and a past president of the Athletic Congress Women's Track Coaches Association.
 She has also served as a member of the NCAA Women's Track and Field Committee and the NCAA Track Coaches Association.

 Dennis spent 10 years has the head coach of the UNLV women's track and field squad from 1992-2002.
 Only the second women's track and field coach in school history, Dennis guided 12 different student-athletes to All-American status while at UNLV, including 2002 NCAA Woman of the Year and national champion Katie Barto.
-That same season, Dennis helped Michelle Davis, a six-time All-American, to the 2002 UNLV Sportswoman of the Year Award.
+That same season, Dennis helped Michelle Davis, a six-time All-American, to the 2002 UNLV Sportswoman of the Year award.
 Her 1993 squad, led by All-American Crystal Irving, was the MPSF Indoor Conference Championship, an accomplishment that produced conference coach of the year honors in just her first season.

-Dennis was a member Michigan State University coaching staff for 15 seasons, spending four years with the program as an assistant coach (1977-1981) and 11 as head coach (1981-1992).
+Dennis was a member of the Michigan State coaching staff for 15 seasons, spending four years with the program as an assistant coach (1977-1981) and 11 as head coach (1981-1992).
 The Spartans thrived under her direction, producing a number of outstanding athletes including Judi Brown-King, silver medalist in the 400-meter hurdles at the 1984 Olympics in Los Angeles; Cheryl Gilliam, a 12-time Big Ten champion; Odessa Smalls, a three-time All-American and 13-time Big Ten champion; and two-time All-American and Big Ten 10,000-meter champion Mary Shea.
-In addition, her 1982 Spartans captured the Big Ten outdoor championship, earning Dennis District IV Coach of the Year honors.
+Her 1982 Spartans captured the Big Ten outdoor championship, earning Dennis District IV Coach of the Year honors.

 A graduate of Michigan State University, Dennis earned a bachelor's degree in public affairs in 1977 and a master's degree in physical education in 1979.
 A native of Detroit, Mich., she has one daughter, Dr. Ebony Dennis Mundy, who is a practicing clinical psychologist working for the Department of Mental Health in Washington, D.C.